dmadison/NintendoExtensionCtrl/extras/AddingControllers.md

 ByteMap JoyY = ByteMap(1, 5, 3, 2);
 ```

-If the data is spread out over multiple bytes, just use an array of `ByteMap` structs:
+If the data is spread out over multiple bytes, you can use an array of `ByteMap` structs:

 ```C++
 ByteMap TriggerL[2] = { ByteMap(2, 2, 5, 2), ByteMap(3, 3, 5, 5) };